Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 CDN Best Practices

-- ✅ Consider edge computing (Cloudflare Workers, Vercel Edge) for dynamic content optimization
+- Consider edge computing (Cloudflare Workers, Vercel Edge Functions) for dynamic content optimization

 Real User Monitoring (RUM) Implementation

-Lab data (Lighthouse, WebPageTest) is useful for finding issues, but Real User Monitoring (RUM) tells you what your actual users experience.
-Here’s how to implement RUM for Core Web Vitals.
+Lab data (Lighthouse, WebPageTest) is useful for finding issues, but Real User Monitoring tells you what your actual users experience.
+And here’s the thing—they’re often very different.

 Why RUM Matters